liuli-neko/NekoProtoTools/README.md

 - [x] support visit fields by name
 - [x] using simdjson for json serialization
     - [x] support simdjson input serializer in simdjson::dom (this is old API?)
-    - [ ] support serializer interface in simdjson::ondemand (What are the differences between the DNS APIs in the dom and ondemand namespaces?)
+    - [ ] support serializer interface in simdjson::ondemand (What are the differences between the APIs in the dom and ondemand namespaces?)
     - [x] output serializer (support by self)
 - [x] support more cpp stl types